 You can run a PBS job by specifying an executable and its arguments instead of a job script.
 When you run qsub this way, it runs the executable directly.
 It does not start a shell, so no shell initialization scripts are run, and execution paths and other environment variables are not set.
 There is not an easy way to run your command in a different directory.
 You should make sure that environment variables are set correctly, and you will usually have to specify the full path to the command.

 To submit a job directly, you specify the executable on the command line:

+'''

-qsub [<options>] -- <executable> [<arguments to executable>] <return> qsub -- myprog a b <return> qsub -N JobA -- myprog a b <return>
+qsub [<options>] -- <executable> [<arguments to executable>] <return>

+'''

 For example, to run myprog with the arguments a and b: